Vienna Slavic Yearbook. N.S. 1 (2013) – Abstracts

 Keywords: Vladimir Odoevsky, Russian Nights, counterfactual thought experiments, reader-response criticism, utopia, dystopia, Thomas Malthus, Jeremy Bentham, “The Last Suicide”, “A City Without a Name”

-Representations of the archetype of the fatal woman in
+of the fatal woman in

-The Idiot by Dostoevsky and The Most Beloved of Earthlings by Marin Preda: Nastasya Filippovna and Matilda
+Beloved of Earthlings by Marin Preda: Nastasya Filippovna and

 Diana Cusmerenco (Constanţa)

 This article, Representations of the archetype of the fatal woman in The Idiot by Dostoevsky and The Most Beloved of Earthlings by Marin Preda: Nastasya Filippovna and Matilda, aims at highlighting the archetype of the fatal woman, an anthropological invariant of Dostoevsky’s work and Marin Preda’s, the Romanian post-war writer.
 The corpus of the research is limited to The Idiot and Preda’s last novel, The Most Beloved of Earthlings.
-The first part of the study focuses on the notions of personal unconsciouscollective unconscious, analysed by Jung in his works so as to reach the relation between archetype, anima and the image of the fatal woman.
+The first part of the study focuses on the notions of personal unconscious – collective unconscious, analysed by Jung in his works so as to reach the relation between archetype, anima and the image of the fatal woman.
 Most of the study is devoted to the way in which the archetype of the fatal woman is represented in the novels of the two writers in discussion by means of its two possible “embodiments”: Nastasya Filippovna and Matilda.

 Keywords: Dostoevsky, Marin Preda, novels, The Idiot, The Most Beloved of Earthlings, Nastasya Filippovna, Matilda, archetype of the fatal woman, cultural comparatism, literary comparatism.